Recently, Apple released a new headset called the Apple Airpods Max that’s designed for use with your music, videos and calls.

 The question I want to ask in this blog is if the Apple Airpods Max are suitable for use on business calls.
 This can be for Softphone calls or maybe calls using Zoom, Teams, Meet etc.

 In order to help answer this question, I’m going to run the Airpods Max through a few tests.
-I’ll show you how it sounds in a quiet room, a room with your typical office noise, and finally I’ll ratchet that up a notch by stacking the Airpods Max up against our signature blender test.
+I’ll show you how it sounds in a quiet room, a room with your typical office noise, and finally I’ll ratchet that up a notch by stacking the Airpods Max up against our signature blender test (watch the video to hear yourself).

 Still reading?
 Great!
 Let’s check out this new pair of headphones from Apple, and see how it sounds.
 But before I get into that, I’d like to share a few Airpods Max specifications.
 This way, you’ll have a little more information about these headphones.